frederic-perez/AmE-dictionary/data/dictionary.md

 __attuned__ _adj_ :two: Familiar with something and able to deal with it in a sensitive way.
 __atwitter__ _adj_ Being in a state of nervous excitement; twittering: _a crowd atwitter with expectation._
 __atypical__ _adj_ :three::hammer: _Atypical atrial flutter._
+__au gratin__ _adj_ Covered with bread crumbs and sometimes butter and grated cheese, and then browned in an oven: _potatoes au gratin._
 __au pair__
 __au shops__
 __auburn__ _n_ :two::hammer: _Auburn hair._ :es: color castaño rojizo